 First, a few years of toothpaste without fluoride.
 Tell me that its harmfulness is a myth, I don’t care.
 My dentist has informed me that during pregnancy the procedures for fluoride varnish application are not performed.
 Why?
 Because there are no side effects or maybe there are?

 Later, in my struggle for healthier teeth, in which a dentist could not help me anymore, I learned about oil pulling and its beneficial effects.
 Then, from a number of these oils, the most beneficial turned out to be coconut oil, which supposedly (there is some research, but today there is research for everything) destroys the bacteria that cause tooth decay (there’s also a theory that it is not the bacteria that cause tooth decay…).

 With oil pulling there’s always a problem because you have to find the time for that (some 20 minutes).
 Besides, what do I get from the healthy and cleansing oil pulling when a minute later I apply a toothpaste – without fluoride but full of preservatives?

 When I heard that a person who inspires me because thinks very much like me – but from the perspective of over sixty years of life – practices brushing teeth with coconut oil, I stopped wondering and went straight into action.

-Purchasing coconut oil remember to check if it’s cold-pressed and untreated – these features mean high quality.
+When purchasing coconut oil, remember to check if it’s cold-pressed and untreated – these features mean high quality.

 The effects of brushing teeth with coconut oil

 – My teeth are clean and I don’t have a bad breath.

 – I am aware of the fact that I do not feed myself with some unnecessary and harmful substances.